 Big data has taken over many aspects of our lives and as it continues to grow and expand, big data is creating the need for better and faster data storage and analysis.
-Apache Hadoop and Apache Spark fulfil this need as is quite evident from the various projects that these two frameworks are getting better at faster data storage and analysis.
-Apache Hadoop projects are mostly into migration, integration, scalability, data analytics and streaming analysis.
-Apache Spark projects are mostly into link prediction, cloud hosting, data analysis and speech analysis.
+Apache Hadoop and Apache Spark fulfill this need as is quite evident from the various projects that these two frameworks are getting better at faster data storage and analysis.
+These Apache Hadoop projects are mostly into migration, integration, scalability, data analytics, and streaming analysis.
+These Apache Spark projects are mostly into link prediction, cloud hosting, data analysis, and speech analysis.
 These projects are proof of how far Apache Hadoop and Apache Spark have come and how they are making big data analysis a profitable enterprise.

 With Big Data came a need for programming languages and platforms that could provide fast computing and processing capabilities.
-Parallel emergence of Cloud Computing emphasized on distributed computing and there was a need for programming languages and software libraries that could store and process data locally (minimizing the hardware required to maintain high availability).
-Apache™, an open source software development project, came up with open source software for reliable computing that was distributed and scalable.
+The parallel emergence of Cloud Computing emphasized distributed computing and there was a need for programming languages and software libraries that could store and process data locally (minimizing the hardware required to maintain high availability).
+Apache™, an open-source software development project, came up with open-source software for reliable computing that was distributed and scalable.

 Hadoop and Spark are two solutions from the stable of Apache that aim to provide developers around the world a fast, reliable computing solution that is easily scalable.
 Built to support local computing and storage, these platforms do not demand massive hardware infrastructure to deliver high uptime.
 At the bottom lies a library that is designed to treat failures at the Application layer itself, which results in highly reliable service on top of a distributed set of computers, each of which is capable of functioning as a local storage point.

-Apache houses a number of Hadoop projects developed to deliver different solutions.
+Apache houses a number of Hadoop projects developed to deliver scalable, secure, and reliable solutions.
 Hadoop Common houses the common utilities that support other modules, Hadoop Distributed File System (HDFS™) provides high throughput access to application data, Hadoop YARN is a job scheduling framework that is responsible for cluster resource management and Hadoop MapReduce facilitates parallel processing of large data sets.
-A number of big data Hadoop projects have been built on this platform as it has fundamentally changed a number of assumptions we had about data.
+A number of big data Hadoop projects have been built on this platform and this has fundamentally changed a number of assumptions we had about data.
 Hadoop looks at architecture in an entirely different way.
-Hadoop projects make optimum use of ever increasing parallel processing capabilities of processors and expanding storage spaces to deliver cost effective, reliable solutions.
+Hadoop projects make optimum use of ever-increasing parallel processing capabilities of processors and expanding storage spaces to deliver cost-effective, reliable solutions.

-Being open source Apache Hadoop and Apache Spark have been the preferred choice of a number of organizations to replace the old, legacy software tools which demanded a heavy license fee to procure and a considerable fraction of it for maintenance.
-Unlike years ago, open source platforms have a large talent pool available for managers to choose from who can help design better, more accurate and faster solutions.
-Hadoop ecosystem has a very desirable ability to blend with popular programming and scripting platforms such as SQL, Java, Python and the like which makes migration projects easier to execute.
+RDBMSs were inefficient and failed to manage the growing demand for current data.
+This failure of relational database management systems triggered organizations to move their data from RDBMS to Hadoop.
+Data migration from legacy systems to the cloud is a major use case in organizations that have been into relational databases.
+Being open-source Apache Hadoop and Apache Spark has been the preferred choice of a number of organizations to replace the old, legacy software tools which demanded a heavy license fee to procure and a considerable fraction of it for maintenance.
+Unlike years ago, open-source platforms have a large talent pool available for managers to choose from who can help design better, more accurate, and faster solutions.
+Hadoop ecosystem has a very desirable ability to blend with popular programming and scripting platforms such as SQL, Java, Python, and the like which makes migration projects easier to execute.

 Businesses seldom start big.
 Most of them start as isolated, individual entities and grow over a period of time.
-Digital explosion of the present century has seen businesses undergo exponential growth curves.
-Given the operation and maintenance costs of centralized data centres, they often choose to expand in a decentralized, dispersed manner.
-Given the constraints imposed by time, technology, resources and talent pool, they end up choosing different technologies for different geographies and when it comes to integration, they find going tough.
+The Digital explosion of the present century has seen businesses undergo exponential growth curves.
+Given the operation and maintenance costs of centralized data centers, they often choose to expand in a decentralized, dispersed manner.
+Given the constraints imposed by time, technology, resources, and talent pool, they end up choosing different technologies for different geographies and when it comes to integration, they find going tough.

 As mentioned earlier, scalability is a huge plus with Apache Spark.
-Its ability to expand systems and build scalable solutions in a fast, efficient and cost effective manner outsmart a number of other alternatives.
-Apache Spark has been built in a way that it runs on top of Hadoop framework (for parallel processing of MapReduce jobs).
+Its ability to expand systems and build scalable solutions in a fast, efficient, and cost-effective manner outsmart a number of other alternatives.
+Apache Spark has been built in a way that it runs on top of the Hadoop framework (for parallel processing of MapReduce jobs).
 As the data volumes grow, processing times noticeably go on increasing which adversely affects performance.
-Hadoop can be used to carry out data processing using either the traditional (map/reduce) or Spark based (providing interactive platform to process queries in real time) approach.
+Hadoop can be used to carry out data processing using either the traditional (map/reduce) or Spark-based (providing an interactive platform to process queries in real-time) approach.